 Heroin is absolutely rampant in the SFV.
 Ecstasy and coke are the least of your worries, and they are ever-present as well.
 Date rape is mundanely common and yet women are still in constant competition with each other rather than forming a sisterhood.
 LA glamour is this huge priority.
 It is constantly strived for, while also publicly rebuked.
 It’s a show.

 Any parent who told their children high school wasn’t a beauty pageant in the SFV lied.

-Five are dead and forty-eight injured after a man in an SUV plowed into a Waukesha, Wisconsin Christmas Parade.
+In the same month, five died and forty-eight were injured after a man in an SUV plowed into a Waukesha, Wisconsin Christmas Parade.

 Meanwhile, BLM has been given license to destroy while the government looks away.
 As has Antifa.

 All this and more pales in comparison to the fearmongering of the media over the Covid-19 crisis with its variants that keep on mutating into ever more virulent strains.
 The world really isn’t safe now.
 Not even a little bit.
 Not even if parents do everything right to protect their children, it will never be enough.
 The air is not good to breathe.
 Your neighbor cannot be trusted.
 Nor your own family, because they might carry the virus into your home and give it to you.

 What loving parent wouldn’t want to save their children from all of that?

 If you could be assured that your children would never be raped; never be pimped out for porn or prostitution; never be wooed into a gang; never be convinced to slam heroin into their veins so that forever after they had a demon on their back; or even if they could simply opt out of the relentless boredom of working in an office under fluorescent lights the way that you once did, wouldn’t you do whatever it took to spare them all of that agony?